Randomized Exploration in Generalized Linear Bandits: Setting

+holds for all arms $i$, rounds $t$, and $\lambda \geq 0$.
+In round $t$, the agent \emph{pulls} arm $I_t \in [K]$ and observes its reward $Y_{I_t, t}$.
+The goal of the agent is to maximize its \emph{expected cumulative reward} in $n$ rounds.
+To simplify notation, we denote the feature vector of arm $I_t$ by $X_t = x_{I_t}$ and its stochastic reward by $Y_t = Y_{I_t, t}$.

 Without loss of generality, we assume that arm $1$ is the \emph{unique optimal arm}, that is $\mu_1 > \max_{i > 1} \mu_i$.
-Let $\Delta_i = \mu_1 - \mu_i$ be the \emph{gap} of arm $i$.
-Maximization of the expected cumulative reward over $n$ rounds is equivalent to minimizing the \emph{expected $n$-round regret}, which we define as
+Let $\Delta_i = \mu_1 - \mu_i$ be the \emph{suboptimality gap} of arm $i$.
+Maximization of the expected cumulative reward over $n$ rounds is equivalent to minimizing the \emph{expected $n$-round regret}, which is defined as